Join our webinar - Rate my shelf: A look at category management in practice. Jan 30th | Register

 What’s the key to dark store profitability?

-Aug 12, 2021 3 min
+Aug 12, 2021 4 min

-As retailers face rising expectations, they still struggle with older, more familiar challenges—for example, new product introductions and mixed assortments of both fast and slow movers.
-Fortunately, they can easily overcome these challenges with AI-driven technology, even when the pressure is turned up.
+As retailers face rising expectations, they still struggle with older, more familiar challenges.
+(Think new product introductions and mixed product assortments of both fast and slow movers.)

-In today’s competitive environment, AI has become a foundational requirement to automate and improve forecast accuracy, improving dark store availability while eliminating hours of manual planning each week.
+AI has become a foundational requirement to automate and improve forecast accuracy, improving dark store availability while eliminating hours of manual planning each week.

-A solution using machine learning algorithms can help retailers model the complexities of demand variation, whether from planned promotions, weekday variation, seasonality, or localized demand-influencing factors such as events and weather forecasts.
 More importantly, it can do this automatically, processing more retail data than any team of human planners ever could.
-In today’s competitive environment, AI has become a foundational requirement to automate and improve forecast accuracy, improving dark store availability while eliminating hours of manual planning each week.
+AI has become a foundational requirement to automate and enhance forecast accuracy, improving dark store availability while eliminating hours of manual planning each week.

 Regardless of planogram approach, it’s a good practice to reserve an area for your most-picked items at the front of the store to accelerate picking speed for your highest-demand products.
 These “most-picked” items may change throughout the year based on seasonal trends or major holiday events like Halloween or Christmas.